The minimum age to get a learner’s permit and to enroll in any driver education course is 15 years of age.

 A learner’s permit can be obtained by going to the DLD (Driver’s License Division) and passing a written exam of 50 questions with an 80% score.
 You may take it twice your first time there.
 Here are two websites that will help you.
 Http://dmv-permit-test.com and DLD.Utah.gov.

 The cost of 6 hours of required road driving is $350* and we accept cash, checks, or Venmo.
 There is a $50 NSF fee.
 Venmo is Dave or Lisa McConnell @davesdriversed – you should see a family picture or you’re not at the right place.
 Please make checks payable to Dave’s Driving School.
 If you enable Venmo protection and it charges us a fee, you will be responsible to cover the cost.
 The price of the driving is fixed.

 The registration form is available in the car and is filled out on the first drive.
-You must bring your learner’s permit!
+You must bring your learner’s permit every time you drive!
 Money is collected the first time you drive unless other arrangements are made prior to the first drive.

 No “range driving” (parking lot driving) is necessary because you receive twice as much road time.